 Answers to the most commonly asked questions about SCoPEd

-Where would I be represented in the SCoPEd framework?
+Where will I be represented in the SCoPEd framework?

-All registered, accredited or senior accredited BACP members would be represented in the framework
+All registered, accredited or senior accredited BACP members will be represented in the framework